minetest/minetest/util/README_mtt_update.md

 ### Strings

 The order of the strings is deterministic and follows certain rules: First, all strings are grouped by the source `*.lua` file.
 The files are loaded in alphabetical order.
-In case of subdirectories, the mod’s root directory takes precedence, then the directories are traversed in top-down alphabetical order.
+In case of subdirectories, the mod's root directory takes precedence, then the directories are traversed in top-down alphabetical order.
 Second, within each file, the strings are then inserted in the same order as they appear in the source code.

 If a string appears multiple times in the source code, the string will be added when it was first found only.